Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 >**Note:** You may be managing a large number of groups.
 Does your organization have a plan for creating groups and adding members?

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What are the Azure PowerShell and CLI commands to create a security group called IT Admins?
-Provide the official command reference page.
-+ Provide a step-by-step strategy for managing users and groups in Microsoft Entra ID.
-+ What are the steps in the Azure portal to bulk create users and groups?
-+ Provide a comparison table of internal and external Microsoft Entra ID user accounts.

 ## Learn more with self-paced training